MicrosoftDocs/visualstudio-docs/docs/rtvs/getting-started-with-r.md

     ![Display of a plot in Visual Studio](media/getting-started-08-plot1.png)

+1. For a single line you can just press Ctrl+Enter at any time to run that line in the interactive window.

 > [!Tip]
-> Learn the patter of making editing, selecting everything with Ctrl+A, and then pressing Ctrl+Enter to quickly run the code.
+> Learn the pattern of making edits and pressing Ctrl+Enter (or selecting everything with Ctrl+A and then pressing Ctrl+Enter) to quickly run the code.
 This is much more efficient than using the mouse for the same operations.
 >
 > In addition, you can drag and drop the plot window out of the Visual Studio frame and place it whenever else you want on your display.
 This allows you to easily resize the plot window to the dimensions you want and then save it to an image or PDF file.